JoseHerminioCollas/remote_r-wat/README.md

 These platforms are general purpose platforms such as
 <a href="https://www.venly.io"> venly.io </a> and
 <a href="https://www.fireblocks.com/"> fireblocks.com </a>.
 These platforms can be utilized to mint products in remote locations, however these platforms do not consider the distinct characteristics of products in remote locations.
 The real estate sector is targeted in specialized applications such as, <a href="https://tokend.io">tokend.io</a>, however, there is no consideration of real estate in remote locations.
+Services, such as Amazons' Track and Trace provide insights into a supply chain that use blockchain.
+Track and trace services may be used along with  XXX and not necessarily compete with XXX.

 In the current research <em>no</em> project that specializes in the tokenization of products in remote locations, has been found.